idlehands/idlehands.github.io/_posts/2016-01-07-building-tiny-reliable-docker-containers.md

 published: true
 ---

-Building good, clean Docker containers is a bit of an art, and there is a lot of conflicting advice out there about how to do them properly.
+Building good, clean Docker container images is a bit of an art, and there is a lot of conflicting advice out there about how to do them properly.
 I'd like to share some thoughts gained from running Docker containers in production for two years at New Relic.
 Some of this is discussed in the O'Reilly book *[Docker: Up and Running](http://shop.oreilly.com/product/0636920036142.do) that I co-wrote with Sean Kane.
 There are all kinds of best practices we could talk about.
-Here I'll focus on some best practices aimed at making things small and reliable.
+Here I'll focus on a few best practices aimed at making things small and reliable.

 Size Matters
 ------------